norwytch/pitwaller/README.md

 Note: the monotonic relationship between accuracy and OOD-distance based confidence tiering is a requirement for this framework.
 For more notes on this, see [Limitations](#limitations--when-to-use-this).

-The final block is the optional **label-calibrated tiering** ([details below](#optional-label-calibrated-tiers-tier_calibrationpy)): given a labelled set, the cuts are placed at *tolerated error rates* instead of distance percentiles, so the over-generous 88 HIGH collapses to the 13 that actually clear a 5% error bar.
+The last block shows optional [label-calibrated tiering](#optional-label-calibrated-tiers-tier_calibrationpy): with labels, the cuts are set by tolerated error rate instead of distance percentile, so the 88 HIGH shrinks to the 13 that clear a 5% error bar.

 ---